xaxm007/WiFi-CSI-HAR/Implementation/GUI/Readme.md

 ## Usage
 1. Ensure all dependencies are installed.
 2. Run `client.py` on the Raspberry Pi.
-3. Start the GUI application.
+3. Run `gui.py` on the receiving laptop.

 ## Dependencies
 Ensure you have the following installed: